sdooodly/countSPList/README.md

 # countSPList
-This is a py program to count the number of blanks is a specific column of an SP list.
+This is a py program to count the number of blanks in a specific column from CSV data.